-- a recommendation for deportation may be made in respect of an offender who is sentenced to imprisonment for life. - (5) Where a court recommends or purports to recommend a person for deportation, the validity of the recommendation shall not be called in question except on an appeal against the recommendation or against the conviction on which it is made; but- - F31 . . . the recommendation shall be treated as a sentence for the purpose of any enactment providing an appeal against sentence F31 . . .
+- (4) Notwithstanding any rule of practice restricting the matters which ought to be taken into account in dealing with an offender who is sentenced to imprisonment, a recommendation for deportation may be made in respect of an offender who is sentenced to imprisonment for life. - (5) Where a court recommends or purports to recommend a person for deportation, the validity of the recommendation shall not be called in question except on an appeal against the recommendation or against the conviction on which it is made; but-

+F36the recommendation shall be treated as a sentence for the purpose of any enactment providing an appeal against sentence . . .
+F36